 All books are excellent tools for encouraging language development.
-Predictable and repetitive children’s books are great for children with language disorders and those who have childhood apraxia of speech (CAS) or other speech-sound disorders.
+Repetitive children’s storybooks are great for children with language disorders and those with childhood apraxia of speech (CAS) or other speech-sound disorders.
 The repetitive nature of these books reduces the “cognitive load,” allowing the child to focus on comprehension (language) and production (articulation) of the content.
 Books provide new vocabulary in context, visuals to help aid comprehension, and can be used to address various skills depending on how they are used: receptive language, expressive language, articulation skills, and fluency.

 These books allow children to fill-in the words, phrases, and character’s names, as the book content becomes more familiar.
 Non-repetitive books often result in the child attempting to participate in reading by either imitating the readers’ words or by answering questions presented by the reader.
 A predictable repetitive book allows the child to fill- in without imitating; a skill very difficult for most children with CAS (Forrest, 2003).
 The ability to fill-in words and phrases can lead to increased participation, turn taking, and decreased frustration for the child.

 - Pause to allow the child to fill in a portion of a repeated phrase.

 - Encourage the child to repeat a carrier phrase heard throughout the story.

 - Provide adequate time for the child to attempt productions.

 - Read a preferred repetitive book multiple times and provide increased opportunities for the child to verbally participate.